Spandau Citadel

 5 Star Rating The Citadel was an absolute pleasure to visit (especially when you like history) If you can close yourself of to the uninterested staff and just enjoy the atmosphere, great works of art and history this place is definitely something you should go to.
 For only 4.50 as an adult and 2.50 as a student you just cannot go wrong with it.
 The only downside was that there was not much information in English available but with your phone in hand I experienced no problems understanding things.

-Marijn Pals - a month ago
+Marijn Pals - 4 months ago

 Show More